The Great Open Meadow

 I inch methodically along thinly barked branches

-My gentle pace is even more leisurely than that of the three-toed sloth,
+Even more leisurely than that of the three-toed sloth.

 into something now unseen.